breatheco-de/content/src/content/lesson/learn-html.md

 You just learned how a website was built in 1999.
 Now we only have a few more weeks to catch up on everything else during the latest 20 years.

 HTML has a lot more tags.
 It also has a new version called HTML5.
 Again, don’t worry, you’ll **learn HTML** and how to build beautiful (thanks to CSS) and interacting (thanks to formularies and JavaScript) websites in the next few lessons.
-That’s why we are here!
+That’s why we are here!!

 ![learn html](https://ucarecdn.com/3f2a9ca7-fbb7-4cb6-97ac-d5a3e67dac19/)